domhnallohanlon/thunkable_extensions/_posts/2017-05-11-chart-extension.md

 * _webViewer_ - The [_Web Viewer_](http://thunkable.com/reference/components/user_interface.html) component in which the generated chart should be displayed.

-The above example uses `list from csv table ` block to define the points to be plotted . **C**omma **S**eperated **V**alue (csv) table is a simple table in which each line represents a row and each value seperated by comma represents data in a column.
+The above example uses <span class="block list">list from csv table</span> block to define the points to be plotted . **C**omma **S**eperated **V**alue (csv) table is a simple table in which each line represents a row and each value seperated by comma represents data in a column.
 The value in the `data ` variable used in the above example is defined by a string that contains the following text:
 ```
 1,  37.8, 80.8, 41.8\n2,  30.9, 69.5, 32.4\n3,  25.4,   57, 25.7\n4,  11.7, 18.8, 10.5\n5,  11.9, 17.6, 10.4\n6,   8.8, 13.6,  7.7\n7,   7.6, 12.3,  9.6
 ```